mojighahar/kidneed-front/CONTRIBUTING.md

 ## Containers

-our core containers include some component helper to render the shared area of our app.
+Our core containers include some component helpers to render the shared area of our app.

 - access denied:
-  this component will render if user wants to access a page that is not allowed (read guard section for more information)
+  this component will render if a user wants to access a page that is not allowed (read guard section for more information)

 - loading:
-  this component will render in full page when user logins to app, and we are bootstraping the app for first time (it means when user reload our app)
+  this component will render in full-page when a user logins to the app, and we are bootstrapping the app for the first time (it means when a user reload our app)

 - protected:
   this component will handle the user permission to view the pages

 - reload:
-  this component let user to reload the page when something unpredictable happens
+  this component lets the user reload the page when something unpredictable happens

 - context:
-  our context contain just one service that handle the user state. we're using xstate for this part. you don't need to know anything about it or using context for any area of your development, but if you are familiar with `xstate` you can use the context in whatever way you want.
+  our context contains just one service that handles the user state.
+We're using `Xstate` for this part.
+You don't need to know anything about it or use context for any area of your development, but if you are familiar with `xstate`, you can use it in whatever way you want.

 - hooks:
-  we just developed some hooks for you to handle the state of the app. before we introduce these hooks we need to explain the logic of our state:
+  we just developed some hooks for you to handle the state of the app. before we introduce them, we need to explain the logic of our state:

-### The below list contains the state of the user when he loads our app:
+### The below list contains the state of the app:

-- app is in `init` state
+- the app is in the `init` state
-- app initialization finished and user is `guest`
+- app initialization has finished, and the user is a `guest`.
-- we found that user is `loggedIn` in our system. if use is `loggedIn` we have more state in it:
+- we found that the user is `loggedIn` in our system. if use is `loggedIn`, we have more state in it:
 - we're bootstrapping the user info. then we are in `{loggedIn: "init"}` state
-- there are some thing wrong in bootstrapping then we are in `{loggedIn: "error"}` state
+- there is something wrong with bootstrapping, then we are in `{loggedIn: "error"}` state
-- everything was ok and user logged in in our system for first time, then we need to register more information about his/her child (or children), then we are in `{loggedIn: "register"}` state
+- everything was ok and the user logged in to our system for the first time, then we needed to register more information about their child (or children), then we are in `{loggedIn: "register"}` state
 - user registered his/her children and we are in `{loggedIn: "children"}` state
-- if there is only one child then the state will change automatically to the `{loggedIn: "child"}` state
+- if there is only one child, then the state will change automatically to the `{loggedIn: "child"}` state
-- if parent wants to reach the parent dashboard we will go to the `{loggedIn: "parent"}` state
+- if a parent wants to reach the parent dashboard, we will go to the `{loggedIn: "parent"}` state

-with knowing these state at anytime in anywhere of the application we are able to decide what we need to the in these states. for example consider user load our app and will redirect to the child dashboard. if we were in `{loggedIn: "child"}` dashboard then we wil retrieve our child info and show the necessary information. but if are in `{loggedIn: "children"}` state we need to ask the user about the child selection.
+Knowing these states at any time in anywhere of the application allows us to decide what we need to do in these states. for example, consider user load our app and will redirect to the child dashboard.
+If we were in `{loggedIn: "child"}` dashboard, then we would retrieve our child info and show the necessary information.
+But if we are in `{loggedIn: "children"}` state, we need to ask the user about the child selection.

-we have provided some hooks for you to achieve this goal.
+We have provided some hooks for you to achieve this goal.

-first we talk about `useStatus`.
+First, we talk about `useStatus`.

-with this hook you are able to know the current state of the app. don't worry, you don't need to compare each state, we provided some easier api for you. look at below example:
+With this hook, you can know the current state of the app.
+Don't worry; you don't need to compare each state.
+We provided some more straightforward APIs for you.
+Look at the below example:

 ```typescript
 import { useStatus } from "@kidneed/hooks";